adam-p/yesterday-i-learned/git.md

 #### Some idiot impersonated me

-Then [sign your commits][mikegerwitz] with `git commit -S` (yo)
+Then [sign your commits][mikegerwitz] with `git commit -S` (yo) Or [sign your commits automatically](https://stackoverflow.com/a/30467819/1558430) with `git config --global commit.gpgsign true`

 And [verify them][stackoverflow 13] with `git log --show-signature`